Perret tower (Grenoble)

-The Perret tower, originally called La tour pour regarder les montagnes ("The tower for looking at the mountains"), is an observation tower located in Grenoble, in the Paul Mistral public park.
+The Perret tower, originally called La tour pour regarder les montagnes ("The tower for watching the mountains"), is an observation tower located in Grenoble, in the Paul Mistral public park.
 It is the first tower built in reinforced concrete in Europe.
 In 1998, it was officially declared to be a national heritage site.
 It was built for the International Exhibition of Hydropower and Tourism where it was the orientation tower and the symbol of the exhibition.
 Nowadays, it is the last vestige of this exhibition.

 Architecture

 Perret tower stands 95 m tall.
 Its section is octagonal.
 Its foundations are 15 m long, made of 72 vertical stakes in reinforced concrete gathered at the top by a slab and placed on a hard gravel layer.
 The framework is compound of eight vertical poles.
 The tower diameter is 8 m at the base.

 The last floor is reachable by helical stairs (visible in the top openwork part) or by lift.

 Auguste Perret, with the assistance of Marie Dormoy, art critic, came to Grenoble for two years, to do conferences and meet political and artistic circles in order to promote a "reinforced concrete order"; a reference to the antique orders.

 Made of the first reinforced concrete, the tower is also the first free-standing project made by Auguste Perret, its architect.

 The tower is the sum of an architectural and structural thought particularly modern and exact.
 It is a reinforced concrete structure whose formworks are modular and repetitive, and the prefabricated fillings are re-used from the "Notre-Dame du Raincy" church.
 Despite criticism during its construction, it was later deemed a success and cost half as much as the other edifices of the exhibition.

 It is also called the orientation tower, not because the four cardinal directions are molded at its top but because an orientation table sought by the Touring club de France, encircles it at the 60 m level.
 This orientation table allowed tourists to locate the surrounding mountains with the pleasure to show a unique panorama on the Alps and Grenoble because its height is about the same as the three towers of the Île Verte in Grenoble.